kevando/kevando.github.io/_posts/blog/2013-04-03-free-google-apps.md

 tags:
   - google
   - help
+summary: For anyone registering a domain, I highly recommend using Google Apps.
+They offer gmail interface, google docs, google calendar, an awesome dashboard to manage everything, and a great community to help support any issues.
+They even gave you 50 users before you needed to pay! [...]

 ---

 For anyone registering a domain, I highly recommend using [Google Apps.](http://www.google.com/enterprise/apps/business/products.html) They offer gmail interface, google docs, google calendar, an awesome dashboard to manage everything, and a great community to help support any issues.
 They even gave you 50 users before you needed to pay!